donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ![Wrong Restoration Force](./Resources/wrong_restoration_force_1.jpeg "Wrong Restoration Force")

-The study uses additional methods such as limiting rotation only about z axis or vertical direction, dividing bars into two groups and calculate the bending acceleeration per group instead of per bar.
-However, these additional methods are not handled in this project.
+The reference study claims that applying above calculation to each individual bar gives inconsistent motions between adjacent bars.
+So it uses additional methods such as
+- limiting the rotation of the pivot at the ground to only about z-axis(referred as swinging) and local y-axis to make vertical rotation(referred as bending).
+- calculate swinging only from the force at the tip end of the grass
+- instead of calculating vertical bending for each bar, divide the bars into two groups and calculate one bending for each group and apply the bending with some ratios to each bars in each group.
+- limiting the rotation of the all other non-ground pivots to vertical bending.

+This project only uses the last method(limiting non-ground pivot rotation to local y-axis), and does not use other additional methods used in the reference study.
+You may read the original paper if you want to know more details of these additional methods.

 ### Errors and Physical Considerations Omitted in the Reference Study